 Program: M.M., Music

-Collaborative Piano Performance Option
+Collaborative Piano Performance

 - Taking the department graduate placement examinations in Theory and History prior to first enrollment.
 Students failing the placement exams may repeat them once or complete the appropriate review coursework—MUS 500 Music Theory Review and/or MUS 501 Music History Review—with a grade of “C” or better.

-- Knowledge of IPA (international phonetic alphabets) or training in Italian, German and French languages must be evidenced by previous coursework or can be satisfied by a diction placement exam during the first week of the Fall semester.
+MM—Collaborative Piano Performance: Applicants must hold the Bachelor of Music degree with a major in piano, collaborative keyboard or equivalent background as determined by the keyboard area faculty.
+Knowledge of IPA (international phonetic alphabets) or training in Italian, German and French languages must be evidenced by previous coursework or can be satisfied by a diction placement exam during the first week of the Fall semester.
 The diction requirement is a prerequisite for classified status.

 B. Admission Requirements for Classified Status